By Rhoda Parry

 In this project, a rethink of a 600 square metre garden resulted in two lawns separated by layers of box and hornbeam as well as pleached hornbeam trees.

-‘The pleached central hedge cleverly divides the garden, but also allows views down into the shadier part of the garden where the owners have raised beds with vegetables and salads as well as a garden shed,’ adds Charlotte Rowe.
+‘The pleached central hedge cleverly divides the garden, but also allows views down into the shadier part of the garden where the owners have raised garden beds with vegetables and salads as well as a garden shed,’ adds Charlotte Rowe.

 Subtle lighting makes this garden atmospheric at night – key trees and pleached hornbeams are uplit while Cor-Ten steel posts, with a rusty finish, create low level lighting along the gravel paths.